-Although this directory is accessible from any computers in the lab area, you will probably want to back these files up on your Athena account from time to time.
+Although drive 'U:' is accessible from any computer in the lab area, you will probably want to back these files up on your Athena account from time to time.
 You can transfer files back and forth from your Athena account using WinSCP.